../

 #include <sys/mman.h>

-// Assume the hooked function is orig_func
+// Assume the function to be hooked is orig_func

 int page_size = getpagesize();